nickpeck/composerstoolkitv2/README.md

 # Composers Toolkit (V2)

-This package contains a suite of tools and experiments to discover how technology might play a role in assisting and enriching the process of musical composition - specifically, what that means to me on an artistic and aesthetic level.
-As far as possible, they are agnostic towards any one given approach, culture, theory, or style, and it is up to the user to define the parameters specific to their intended outcome (keys, chords, structures, rows, cycles etc.).
-By and large, it deals with discrete note events (such as represented by MIDI) rather than pure sound synthesis.
-Some of the techniques may be familiar to Schillinger students, however in many cases I have adopted my own approaches to these transformations.
+This package contains a suite of tools and experiments towards the goal of discovering how technology might play a supporting role in assisting and enriching the process of musical composition - (specifically, in terms of what that means to me on an artistic and aesthetic level).
+As far as possible, they are agnostic with respect to any one given approach, culture, theory, or style, and it is up to the end-user to define the parameters specific to their intended outcome (keys, chords, structures, rows, cycles etc.).
+It deals with manipulating discrete note events (such as represented by MIDI) rather than pure sound synthesis.
+Some of the techniques may be familiar to Schillinger composition students, however in many cases I have adopted my own approaches to these transformations.

 A brief overview of the features I am working towards:
-- Ability to freely declare events, sequences of events and playback containers to which multiple sequences can be added, thus enabling polyphonic playback.
+- Ability to freely declare events, sequences of events and playback containers to which multiple sequences can be added, thus enabling polyphonic playback using a synth library, DAW or external MIDI device.
 Examples can be saved or loaded in from MIDI files.
-- Ability to quickly generate raw materials and permutations thereof (i.e., permutations of a row, rhythmic cycle, chords within a given scale or tonal axis).
+- Ability to quickly generate raw materials and permutations thereof (i.e., permutations of a note row, rhythmic cycle, pitches or chords within a given scale or tonal axis).
 - Infinite or finite-length sequences of events can be generated using algorithmic techniques.
 Different transformations and operations can be applied to these sequences.
 Transformations can be controlled using ‘higher-order’ transformations that enable gating, looping, or batching in response to external logic.
 - Ability to perform statistical analysis of an existing work, to extract key musical motives, patterns and sequences using data-mining techniques.
-- Different algorithmic processes that provide a complete compositional output, based upon user-defined constraints, or constraints and heretics discovered through analysis of an existing corpus of works.
+- Different algorithmic processes that provide a complete compositional output, driven by user-defined constraints, or heuristics discovered through analysis of an existing corpus of works.
 - Investigation of biologically inspired and deep-learning techniques and how these might be trained using the previously mentioned analytical processes, and then guided using interaction with the end-user.